LangeJustin/Vorto-Website/content/getting-started/index.md

 ## 4. Run and verify data
 - Right click on `Distancesensor.java` in you IDE and `run as Java Application` to start sending data.
-- See new state of your digital twin:
+- Verify if your data is :

 ```sh
 curl -X GET https://ditto.eclipse.org/api/2/things/hono.eclipse.org:112233 -H 'authorization: Basic ZGVtbzE6ZGVtbw==' -H 'Accept: application/json'